 from attorney Alen Takhsh, a marriage visa lawyer in Evanston, Illinois.

 Contact him online or call (844) 344-2628 for more information.

 Obtaining Residency With Adjustment of Status Through Marriage

 Once the foreign national fiancé(e) is issued a K-1, the visa will remain valid for six (6) months from the date of issuance, with only one U.S. entry being permitted under the K-1 visa.
 The intending immigrant and the U.S. citizen spouse will have 90 days within which to get married.

 The immigration process slightly differs if you are the spouse of a U.S. citizen or Green Card holder, as you will gain entry into the U.S. on either a K-3 or an IR1 visa—following the approval of Form I-130.

 K-3 visas can help existing spouses live together in the U.S. while waiting for Form I-130 to be approved—this is an ideal option for couples who do not want to remain separated while waiting for their case to be processed.
 A K-3 visa is valid for two years, and you are permitted as many as three entries into the U.S.

 IR1 immigrant visas and the ensuing consular processing phase, on the other hand, require that the intending immigrant attend his or her interview abroad, with the Green Card arriving in the mail shortly after the intending immigrant’s entry into the U.S.

-In either case, with the right immigration attorney by your side, you increase your chances of successfully obtaining permanent residency in the U.S. (Green Card).
+In either case, with the right immigration service and attorney by your side, you increase your chances of successfully obtaining United States citizenship and permanent residency in the U.S. (Green Card).

 What Are Some Common Inadmissibility Reasons?